SEITest/PMT/README.md

 # PMT

+Welcome to the home page of the Predictive Mutation Testing(i.e., PMT).
-PMT is the first approach to predicting mutation testing results without mutant execution.
+In the paper we propose predictive mutation testing, the first approach to predicting mutation testing results without mutant execution.
 In particular, the proposed approach constructs a classification model based on a series of features related to mutants and tests, and uses the classification model to predict whether a mutant is killed or survived without executing it.

-More specifically, PMT builds a predictive model by collecting a series of easy-to-get mutant features on already executed mutants, such as the coverage information of a mutated line, the mutation operator used to generate a mutant, and the return type of the method that contains a mutant.
-The already executed mutants, which are collected offline, compose a training set of instances each of which contains all features of the mutant as well as its execution result (i.e., killed or survived).
-Taking these collected data as input, based on certain machine learning algorithm (e.g., random forest), PMT builds a predictive model, which is used to predict whether a new mutant is killed or survived based on the same feature set as those of the training instances, i.e., without executing this new mutant at all.
+## Structure

+###